mlswg/mls-extensions/draft-ietf-mls-extensions.md

 - MSApplicationMessage does not have a `content_type` field.
 The content type is always `application` as only application messages are supported by this extension.
 - MSApplicationMessage has a `stream_id` field.
 This field is a 16-bit unsigned integer which identifies the message stream to which this message belongs.
 When decrypting the `ciphertext`, the MLS client MUST use the key ratchet associated with the message stream identified by `stream_id`.
+- When decoding a `MSApplicationMessage`, the MLS client MUST verify that the `stream_id` is valid for the group.
+If the `stream_id` is not valid, the MLS client MUST discard the message.

 ### Key Schedule